pydio/pydio-doc-developer-guide/1_preset_jobs/additions/pdf-thumbnails.md

-This job demonstrates how to generate image thumbnails from PDF using the command-line tool `pdftoppm`.
+This flow demonstrates how to generate image thumbnails from PDF using the command-line tool `pdftoppm`.